awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-lambda-state-machine-cloudformation.md

       !Sub
         - |-
           {
-            "Comment": "A Hello World AWL example using an AWS Lambda function", "StartAt": "HelloWorld",
+            "Comment": "A Hello World example using an AWS Lambda function", "StartAt": "HelloWorld",
             "States": {
               "HelloWorld": {